Downs Light Railway

 The Downs Light Railway is maintained and operated principally by the school children, aged between 7 and 13 years.
 It provides a wide range of educational and regular extra-curricular activities, and supports other local schools.
+After reappraising the Downs Light Railway Trust's public benefit requirements, activities extended to young people from the community at large.
 As of 2019, it is part of the Heritage Railway Association membership.